substation-beta/ssb_book/src/4_specification.md

 `[rotate-z=0]`

-Object rotation on room axis in degree.
+Geometry rotation on plane axis in degree.

 #### scale
 `[scale=1,1,1]`